chrisboakes/chris-boakes/src/_posts/2020-05-05-getting-started-with-sapper-and-svelte.md

 Open `components/Nav.svelte` and remove everything in the file (we'll add it back bit by bit).

 Let's start with the script tag.
-We're going to pass a property to this file called `segment`, which will be the route of the page we're on, we can use this for highlighting which page the user is currently visiting:
+We're going to pass a property to this file called [segment](https://sapper.svelte.dev/docs/#Nested_routes), which will be the route of the page we're on, we can use this for highlighting which page the user is currently visiting:

 ```html
 <script>